 The Beginning to the End:

-My first synchronized Christmas display was put together in 2008, with an order to Ramsey Electronics for their FM30B transmitter.....
-Soon followed by an order to Light-O-Rama for a 16 channel controller.
+My first synchronized Christmas display was put together in 2008, with an order to Ramsey Electronics for their FM30B transmitter kit - a low power FM transmitter that allows me to send the music over the air to your car radio.
+Soldering this kit together was definitly a challenge to my soldering skills.
+This was then followed by an order to Light-O-Rama for a 16 channel controller.

 Ever since I built our house in 1977/1978, I've been lighting it up pretty much the same way.
 Red/Green lights around the borders of the roof lines.
 So it was just a matter of modifing my scheme to handle mutliple strings instead of my alternating red/green bulb scheme.
 I still believe I started this color scheme because I had never seen it previously.
 I already have tons of lights.
 When Franks Nursery closed down I must have bought 50 boxes of lights that have been sitting in the attic just waiting for the year to start automating.

 So my christmas presents arrived the day before my 5 day Thanksgiving holiday began.
 Once my wife went to bed I immediatly opened up my presents and fired up the soldering iron which I haven't used for ages.
 I had the transmitter pretty much completed in two nights.
 I powered it up on the third day only to discover that the display wouldn't light.
 I called Ramsey Electronics but they gave me the answer I pretty much expected.
 You just need to keep looking, you either put in the wrong component, have a cold solder joint, or missed one was pretty much what was said.
 (Not to imply anything bad because I was told I could send it in to them for a small fee) Here it is almost time to light them up and I need to send it off for fixing with a two week turn around time.
 Not much of an option.
 So I said to myself, must be a cold joint.
-It's been along while since I built my Heathkit oscilliscope.
+It's been a long time since I built my Heathkit oscilliscope.
 Hence lots of soldering.
 It worked right off the bat.
 The only other option was that I fried something.
 I was already to pack it up and send it back and pay the extra charges for finding my error when I decided I would try it even though the display didn't work.
 Amazing!
 It was actually putting out a signal.
 So now it's running waiting till Christmas is over.
-Thankfully it will still be under warranty.
-It's broadcasting on 100.1 and I must say I'm very, very happy with its strength.
-I started out using the stock antenna that was part of the package but have sence switched to a outdoor homemade dipole attenna tuned to my frequency.
+My hope was that it would still be under warranty.
+It's broadcasting on 100.1 and I must say I'm very, very happy with its clarity and signal strength.
+I started out using the stock antenna that was part of the package but have since switched to a outdoor homemade dipole attenna tuned to my frequency 100.1.

 Next came the controller.
 Not much to do here.
 I've had chrismtas stuff stolen in past years so I was somewhat concerned about putting my controller out in the yard which would have allowed shortening some of my cords.
-However, once I drilled a 2 1/2 inch hole in the side of the garage, that allowed the controller to be installed inside the garage without fear of being stolen.
+However, once I drilled a 2 1/2 inch hole in the side of the garage, that allowed the controller to be installed inside the garage.
 I initially thought I had a ton of extension cords.
 But I was wrong.
 I had to buy eight more.
 I color coded the installation which allows for easier installation and troubleshooting.
 I just bought 4 more 40' today since they were brown, a color I didn't have.
 I'm actually thinking of buying 4 more.
-I also bought 2 spools of 16 gauge lamp cord with some pretty heavy insulation.
-Not the best, or recommended for use, but for a months worth of use use, I feel it'll work very well and safely.
-I'm using them for the lighted ornaments hanging in the trees.
+I also bought 2 - 1000 foot spools of 16 gauge lamp cord with some pretty heavy insulation.
+Not the best, or recommended for use, but for a months worth of light use, I feel it'll work very well and safely.
+I was also using the lamp cord for the lighted ornaments hanging in the trees.
 I wonder if I should put up some signs saying keep out of the yard or you'll get electrocuted.
 But honestly, I feel I have a very safe installation.
 Well, maybe a tripping hazard.

 Sequencing my first musical was next and the most montonious.
 It took close to 6 hours and I still need to modify it somewhat.
 The software Light-O-Rama sells works pretty good.
 Having 35 years of computer experience allows me to critique software and like any canned software there are improvements I wish they would make.
 But I'm happy with it.